-The curriculum follows a reverse developmental sequence beginning with an emphasis on older adults, then adults with physical and psychosocial client factors, and ending with children and youth.
+The curriculum follows a sequence beginning with adults and older adults with physical and psychosocial client factors, followed by a focus on children and youth.
 Course content surrounding each age group allows students to apply knowledge on biopsychosocial dimensions and practice working with individuals, families, caregivers and groups.
 Level I fieldwork experiences are integrated in the courses and allow students to engage with clients, demonstrate performance, and apply course content for practice.
-Students engage in critical thinking, case-based integration, and laboratory performance courses in each of the first three semesters.
+Students engage in critical thinking, casebased integration, and laboratory performance courses in each of the first three semesters.
 Research and scholarship courses allow students to explore concepts in depth and understand evidence-based practice and apply science base to practice.
 The curriculum includes numerous inter-professional experiences to prepare students for practice in a changing practice environment.
-At the end of the first year, students complete two full time level II fieldwork experiences and they return in the spring to integrate and synthesize their knowledge by applying and expanding concepts as related to cases from fieldwork, applying the concepts of neuro-occupation, developing leadership and advocacy skills, and examining research evidence to prepare for entry-level practice.
+At the end of the first year, students complete two full time level II fieldwork experiences and they return in the spring to integrate and synthesize their knowledge by applying and expanding concepts as related to cases from fieldwork, applying the concepts of neurooccupation, developing leadership and advocacy skills, and examining research evidence to prepare for entry-level practice.
 Students also participate in an advanced practice course to refine occupational therapy skills and competence.